tempestphp/tempest-docs/src/Web/Blog/articles/2025-03-30-about-route-attributes.md

 Laravel's approach is really useful because you can configure several routes as a single group, so that you don't have to repeat middleware configuration, prefixes, etc. for _every individual route_.
 With route attributes, you cannot do that — or can you?

 Tempest's route attributes are designed so that you can make your own.
 Even better: you're encouraged to do so!
 Let's say we have a route group specifically for admins: they need to be prefixed, and they need an extra middleware for checking authentication.
 Here's what that looks like in Tempest.
-First you make a `RouteAdmin` class representing the route group:
+First you make a `AdminRoute` class representing the route group:

 ```php
 use Attribute;